Daou vineyard Paso Robles

 MISSION SANTA BARBARA WINE TOUR

-Despite this lack of attention life goes on and great wine continues to be made in Santa Barbara wine country.
+Despite this perceived lack of attention life goes on and great wine continues to be made in Santa Barbara wine country.
 It’s too beautiful not to.
 Summer 2019, the Santa Barbara Vintners invited sommeliers and wine buyers to a collection of production and vineyard tours, winemaker meetings and educational tastings called the Mission Santa Barbara which was created to educate and share the influences that shape the vineyards and wines.
 This summary hopefully captures the beauty of local vineyards and the passion of winemakers who help make the Santa Barbara wine country the premier wine region it is and deserves to be.

 Early in the trip a winemakers tasting panel featuring Chardonnay was held at the beautiful Presqu’ile Winery.
 Owned by the Murphy family from Louisana and Arkansas, who gave the winery a Creole name meaning, almost an island, referring to a family vacation spot on the gulf coast which was devastated by Hurricane Katrina.
 Presqu’ile Winery now serves as the new gathering place for their family, and thankfully we are all invited to come by for a tasting as well.

-The Santa Barbara winemakers went on to discuss vintage and vineyard variation as well as winemaking choices that influence the style of wine they produce.
 Winemaker Greg Brewer stated that if he could only work with one wine grape, he would choose Chardonnay, and this passion shows in his wines.
 The 2018 diatom Bar-M Vineyard features intense green apple sour jolly rancher fruit along with lime and lemon citrus in an energetic and refreshing no oak style.
 The 2013 Brewer-Clifton 3-D Vineyard was a pleasure to drink with its green pear precision and salinity.

 Santa Barbara producers & winemakers from left to right, Cambria- Jill Russell (who caught me taking a picture) Dierberg Star Lane Vineyards-Tyler Thomas, Foxen Vineyard & Winery-Bill Wathen, Presqu’ile Winery-Dieter Cronje, Rancho de Ontiveros-James Ontiveros